 Jabra Elite 85t vs. Samsung Galaxy Buds Pro: Bluetooth connection

 The Samsung Galaxy Buds Pro use Bluetooth 5.0 firmware and support three Bluetooth codecs: SBC, AAC, and the Samsung Scalable Codec.
-The company’s proprietary streaming codec is similar to aptX adaptive in that it makes constant adjustments to optimize streaming quality and connection stability.
+The company’s proprietary streaming codec is similar to aptX adaptive in that it makes constant adjustments to optimize streaming quality and connection stability, but it only works for Samsung devices.
 If you have a non-Samsung Android phone, you aren’t guaranteed access to reliable, high-quality audio because the AAC Bluetooth codec is difficult for Android to encode. iPhone users benefit from high-quality playback with either headset though.

 Initially, the Jabra Elite 85t supported Bluetooth 5.0 firmware.
 Jabra quickly released an update for its flagship earphones, upgrading it to Bluetooth 5.1 firmware and bringing other improvements.
 You get fewer Bluetooth codecs here with support for just SBC and AAC, which may be a bummer for Android owners.
 Connection strength is great with either headset, but Jabra has a leg up when it comes to productivity: the Elite 85t supports Bluetooth multipoint, so you can connect the buds to two source devices at a time.
 Samsung supports automatic device switching among compatible Samsung Galaxy devices, as long as they’re all affiliated with the same Samsung account.